IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace-aircrafts.rst

 :class:`~il2fb.parsers.mission.parsers.BornPlaceAircraftsParser` is responsible
-for parsing ``BornPlaceN`` section, where ``N`` is sequence number of the homebase.
-This section describes aircrafts which are available on the homebase #N.
+for parsing ``BornPlaceN`` section, where ``N`` is sequence number of the home base.
+This section describes aircrafts which are available on the home base #N.

 Each line describes attributes of a single aircraft.
-Lines which start with ``+`` mark continuation of previous line.
-Max line lenght is approximately 210-220 characters.
+Lines, which start with ``+``, mark continuation of previous line.
+Max line length is approximately 210-220 characters.

 Section example::